forestdb/forestdb.org/models/cushman-generics.md

 The generics model is built around two key ingredients: a state space consisting of possible prevalence levels, and a threshold semantics.

 A given feature F could exist in a variable proportion of the population of K, ranging from 0.01 to 1.
-The possible values that proportion could take is our prevalence state space, which we segment into increments of  0.1
+The possible values that proportion could take are our prevalence state space, which we segment into increments of 0.1.

 ~~~~
 var bins = map(function(x){